- Online Security

 A good number of platform types are supported, so whatever you have it’s likely to be fine.
 The only exception is when it comes to routers as those are more finicky.

-Since for the most part speeds were so impressive, YouTube streaming for 2k and 4k HD was fine as well, with again the was also smooth and painless.
+YouTube streaming for 2k and 4k HD was fine as well, with again the was also smooth and painless.
 I was able to stream 4k videos without any problems at all.
-However, again as noticed earlier, the Malaysia connection barely managed to pick up a 720p stream, so bad was the speed.
+However, do note that there are some areas with weak speeds.

 *NordVPN’s Windows App makes use of a world map image for you to choose your server location from

-With over 4,000 servers in 62 countries, there’s no doubt that NordVPN is one of the larger VPN service providers out there today.
-Even if a couple of them may not be so great, there are literally thousands of others to choose from.
+With over 5,000 servers in 59 countries, there’s no doubt that NordVPN is one of the larger VPN service providers out there today.
+With any network as massive as this, there are bound to be some locations that will underperform compared to others.

-$2.75 per-month three-year contract plan ( 3-year plan had been discontinued :[ ) $3.99 per-month 2-year contract plan.
+$2.75 per-month three-year contract plan (3-year plan had been discontinued) $4.99 per-month 2-year contract plan.
 At the same tiers from one-month to one-year durations the two are almost priced the same, but NordVPN’s 2-year plan is simply astounding value for money.

 Think of it this way – they have a 30-day money-back guarantee and offers dirt cheap pricing for longer-term plans – that makes perfect consumer sense.
 Looking at their one-year plan, the price comes up to a total of $83.88.
 If you can top it up by just $12 more and go for two years, why not?